National ‘Love Your Pet Day’ – How Pets can Positively Impact your Mental Health

 I am so grateful to my furry friend Rex for his daily reminders to smile, be happy, share your love with others, get outside and moving!’

-At APC, we are fortunate to have our very own office dog, Teddi.
-Teddi’s presence in the office has been a source of comfort and joy for our staff members, occasionally known to cause some ruckus too although!
-Students who attend their Clinical Workshops at our Gold Coast, Queensland campus have the privilege of getting to meet Teddi and having some downtime with her during lunch breaks and between scenarios too.
+At APC, we are fortunate to have our very own pup’s in the office, with their presence in the office being source of comfort and joy for our staff members, occasionally known to cause some ruckus too although!
+Students who attend their Clinical Workshops at our Gold Coast, Queensland campus have the privilege of getting to meet Bentley, Odin, Mavie, and others whilst having some downtime with their during lunch breaks and between scenarios too.

 Pets can also provide emotional support and companionship for healthcare workers and it has been found that petting and playing with a pet can help release endorphins, which can improve our mood and provide us with a sense of comfort and happiness.

-Would you like to meet Emma or Teddi and see what opportunities Australian Paramedical College can offer you?
+Would you like to meet our furry friends and see what opportunities Australian Paramedical College can offer you?
 If so, enquire now!

 Choose from any of our three pre-hospital emergency health care qualifications: